 The experts at Sweden’s Modvion are using the strength of wood to help capture the power of wind — and setting records in the process.

-The company’s unique, wood-based wind turbine (it will be the world’s tallest wooden turbine when completed) was ordered by Sweden-based energy company Varberg Energi.
-It will stand at 344 feet, with the blades, per an Electrek report on the news.
-The record-breaker is set for delivery this year to Skara, Sweden.
+The company’s unique, wood-based wind turbine was ordered by Sweden-based energy company Varberg Energi, and will be the world’s tallest wooden turbine when completed.
+It will stand at 344 feet including the blades, per an Electrek report on the news.
+Still under construction, the record-breaker is set for completion by the end of this year in Skara, Sweden.

 The company is also touting other benefits of the wood design, in addition to height.